kshitijl/attiny-programmer/README.md

 7. Led +ve side (long side, with resistor) goes in Pin 2, Led -ve side (short side) goes on Pin 4 which is GND.
 5v goes to Pin 8.

+## Minimal ATmega328p/Arduino on a breadboard

+1. Using your normal Arduino board, load up blink.

+2. Remove the ATmega328p from the board.

+3. Connect it up on a breadboard: 5v to pin 7, GND to pin 8, crystal on pins 9 and 10; LED +ve side on pin 19, -ve side on GND.
+This works for me (even without capacitors on the crystal).

+## Steps to making attiny-programmer

+1. Set up a bare 328p on a breadboard.

+2. Set up MCUdude's MiniCore.

+3. Load up ArduinoISP on your regular Arduino.

+4. Connect it to the 328p on the breadboard: VCC and GND to the VCC and GND lanes; 17, 18, 19 on the 328p to 11, 12, 13 on the Arduino; 1
+on the 328p to 10 on the Arduino.

+5. Put a big cap on the Arduino: long leg (+ve) on reset, short leg (-ve) to GND.

+6. Select Tools-> and set all the board options: 328p, 12Mhz external, Arduino as ISP.

+7. Burn bootloader.

+8. Disconnect the Arduino.

+9. Connect the FTDI on the breadboard.
+GND and VCC lanes to GND and VCC lanes on the breadboard.
+TX to 328p pin 2, RX to 328p pin 3, 0.1uF capacitor between DTR on the FTDI and RESET (pin 1) on the 328p.

+10. Upload a sketch, repeatedly touching the reset resistor to GND.
+This should work.
+Upload the Arduino as ISP sketch.

+11. Remove the capacitor between DTR and RESET.

+12. Connect the ATtiny85 to the 328p: 16, 17, 18, 19 on 328p to 1, 5,
+6, 7 on the tiny85.
+Also, tiny85 4 and 8 to GND and 5v.

+13. Should now be able to upload, using either Arduino IDE or just avrdude.
+Make sure to select tiny85, internal 8 or 1 MHz, Arduino as ISP. #define LED_BUILTIN 3 and connect LED long leg (+ve) to tiny85 pin 2.